seanboyce/Calculus-the-game/README.md

 The name of the game is Calculus, in the sense of a "stone, or concretion of material".
 In this case, an asteroid in deep space!
 You are one of up to four corporations that are racing to exploit this valuable asteroid.
 The corporation that reaches a certain level of development (10 infrastructure points) first will own this tiny piece of the sky.
 This is the object of the game.
 Besides the four corporations, a mysterious hacker has made their home here, and is bound to interfere with your plans...

 # Status
-I still need to write up a manual and reference cards, do artwork for the game cards and maybe pieces.
-The electronics and firmware are in a finished state though.
+The electronics and firmware are in a finished state.
+Game and reference cards... exist and are usable, but look pretty bad.
+I'm writing the manual.
+Afterward, I may design game pieces.
+If you want to help, please redesign my print materials.

 There are two versions of this game, both complete: